onlyjazz/flask-docs/docs/epro.md

 ###Enter diary

-While patient logins to ePRO, he see his diary for the current date.
+When the patient logins to ePRO, they see their diary for the current date.

-He should fill his diary and save.
+They should fill in the diary and save.

-If there are a few Forms in the diary the next form will be opened when he clicks **SAVE AND NEXT** button.
+If there are a few Forms in the diary the next form will be opened when the **SAVE AND NEXT** button is clicked.

 ![Screenshot](img/epro/app_enter_diary.PNG)

 !!!important

-    * If patient filed a part of his diary he can continue later.
+    * If the patient completed a part of their diary, they can continue later.
-    * If patient forgot to fill his diary, He can fill it next 2 days (By [logs](./#logs) option)
+    * If patient forgot to complete in their diary, they can still complete it within the next 2 days (By [logs](./#logs) option)

 Required fields are marked with a red asterisk.

 If patient try to save the diary with missing information, an error flag appears

-Clicking on the error flag opens the error message.
+Clicking on the error flag will open the error message.

 ![Screenshot](img/epro/app_error_message.PNG)

 ###Input Data
-Patient can click **Input Data** option and fill his diary for the current date.
+Patient can click the **Input Data** option and complete their diary for the current date.

-If he saved his data before, He just see his data and cannot change it.
+If they saved his data before, they will only see the data and cannot change it.

 ![Screenshot](img/epro/app_see_diary.PNG)

 ###Logs
-Patient can see / continue his diaries in **Logs** option
+Patients can view and continue adding to diaries in the **Logs** option

 ![Screenshot](img/epro/app_logs.PNG)

 ###My Account
-Patient can change his account definition by clicking on **My Account** option
+Patients can change their account definition by clicking on the **My Account** option

 ![Screenshot](img/epro/app_my_account.PNG)

-He can change his default language.
+They can change his default language.

 ![Screenshot](img/epro/app_languages.PNG)